- Prof. Enrico Mini, MD, PhD

 Articles of special issue are free of charge for article processing.

 For Author Instructions, please refer to http://cdrjournal.com/pages/view/author_instructions

 Contacts: Elaine Gao, Managing Editor, firstname.lastname@example.org

 The following list shows the information of planned papers to this special issue.
-All the papers submitted to Cancer Drug Resistance will go through a rigorous peer review.
-(Please note that the information below is provisional and may be subject to future change)
+All the papers submitted to Cancer Drug Resistance will go through a rigorous peer review process.
+(Please note that the information below is provisional and may be subject to future change.)